Ellie Black: 2025

 In April of 2025, Black competed on vault and uneven bars at the Cairo World Cup, winning the gold medal in the vault final.

 In early October, Black was named to the Canadian team for the 2025 World Gymnastics Championships, along with Shallon Olsen, Lia-Monica Fontaine, and Gabrielle Black.
 She competed on uneven bars and balance beam during the qualification round and qualified for the beam final, where she ultimately finished in fifth place.

+2026

+Black competed in the all-around at the 2026 Canadian Championships, where she won the bronze medal on balance beam.

+In July, Black competed at the 2026 Commonwealth Games alongside teammates Gabrielle Black, Lia-Monica Fontaine, Alyssa Guerrier-Calixte, and Lia Redick.
+The Canadian team won silver, and individually, she qualified for the all-around, uneven bars, and balance beam finals.
+She won the gold medal in the all-around final, becoming the first gymnast, male or female, to win more than one all-around title at the Commonwealth Games.

 Awards

 In 2018, the Nova Scotia Sports Hall of Fame named Black one of the 15 greatest athletes in Nova Scotian history.
-In October 2018, the Lieutenant-Governor of Nova Scotia, Arthur LeBlanc, announced that Black would be awarded the Order of Nova Scotia at a ceremony to be held on November 6, for her contribution as an ambassador for both gymnastics and the province.
-Black is only the second person under 25 to receive the Order of Nova Scotia, the first being hockey star Sidney Crosby.
+In October 2018, the Lieutenant-Governor of Nova Scotia, Arthur LeBlanc, announced that Black would be appointed Member of the Order of Nova Scotia (ONS) at a ceremony to be held on 6 November, for her contribution as an ambassador for both gymnastics and the province.
+Black was only the second person under 25 to receive the ONS, the first being hockey star Sidney Crosby.

 After the 2024 Summer Olympics Black was awarded the Paris 2024 Fair Play Award, a joint award from the International Fair Play Committee and International Olympic Committee, recognizing her spirit of fair play, sportsmanship, and respect for others.

+She was appointed a Member of the Order of Canada (CM) on 31 December 2025.